 Shopping around the life insurance market using our comparison tables can also help you find a better deal.
 But if it's cheap life insurance you are looking for, remember that your financial requirements are a long term investment.
 What might be cheaper now may not always be the best thing for your family in the long run, so be sure to weigh up the cost against yours and your family's needs should you no longer be around to help out.

 Although there's no tax designed specifically to take from your life insurance payout, the payout your family receive after you die could be taxed as part of the UK's inheritance tax rules.

-When taking out a new life insurance policy you may wish to ask to have it written 'in trust'.
+Where taking out a new life insurance policy, you may wish to ask to have it written 'in trust'.
 This essentially puts your life insurance payout as separate to any of your assets.
 Assets include things like property and anything else you own which could be transferred to friends and relatives as a gift.

 Your assets are subject to inheritance tax, so if the value of your assets combined reach the tax threshold, tax will need to be paid on the amount over the threshold.